The Seattle Mariners (+135) are on the road to face the Houston Astros (-160) at Minute Maid Park on Sunday with the hom...

 Have the Houston Astros won an MLB World Series?

-The Houston Astros have won one World Series which occurred in 2017.
+The Houston Astros have won the World Series twice, which occurred in 2017 and 2022.

 Who is the Houston Astros general manager?